mobizt/Firebase-ESP-Client/src/README.md

 param **`remotetFileName`** The firmware file path includes its name of file in the data bucket to download.

 return **`Boolean`** value, indicates the success of the operation.

+Note: In ESP8266, this function will allocate 16k+ memory for internal SSL client.

 ```cpp
 bool downloadOTA(FirebaseData *fbdo, <string> bucketID, <string> remoteFileName);